AdaCore/gnatstudio/docs/users_guide/tools.rst

     .. index:: shell

     Open a shell console in the bottom area of the GPS window.
-This not an OS shell console, but a GPS shell console, where you can type GPS specific commands such as :command:`help`.
+This is not an OS shell console, but a GPS shell console, where you can type GPS specific commands such as :command:`help`.
 See :ref:`The_Shell_and_Python_Consoles`.